25 Tips for Saving Money at Universal Studios Orlando

 Massive crowds during a holiday weekend…

-Versus a nice relatively uncrowded spring day in the Wizarding World of Harry Potter, which is completely packed to the brim during the summer season.
+Versus a nice relatively uncrowded spring day at the Wizarding World of Harry Potter, which is completely packed to the brim during the summer season.

 4. Research hotels several weeks-months before your trip in order to take advantage of the best deals